Listen to the Podcast

 The issue if you get in earlier is --

-During this digestion, a pattern sometimes it could turn into a longer consolidation pattern and then it'll roll over.
+During this digestion, a pattern sometimes it could turn into a long consolidation pattern and then it'll roll over.

 That's why you typically wait for that high volume.